-Did you know that Wallace H Coulter (1913 – 2098) was an American electrical engineer?
+Did you know that Wallace H Coulter (1913 – 1998) was an American electrical engineer?
 He studied electronics at Georgia Tech in the early 1930s.
-For haematologists, the best known of his inventions is the ‘Coulter principle’, a method of counting and seizing microscopic particles suspended in a fluid.
-The ‘Coulter principle’ states that particles pulled through an orifice, concurrent with an electric current, produce a change in impedance that is proportional to the volume of the particle traversing the orifice.
+For haematologists, the best known of his inventions is the ‘Coulter Principle’, a method of counting and sizing microscopic particles suspended in a fluid.
+The ‘Coulter Principle’ states that particles pulled through an orifice, concurrent with an electric current, produce a change in impedance that is proportional to the volume of the particle traversing the orifice.

 The Coulter Corporation pioneered the development of monoclonal antibodies and flow cytometry.
 His foundation began a relationship with the American Society of Hematology (ASH) providing capital to establish the Clinical Research Training Institute and the High-lights of ASH in Latin America and Asia.